c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 ```
 The above payload is a little different.
 Let me walk your through it.
 So we supply an always equal condition by comparing the return value
 of SQLite DB version information which will be the same string in back to back invocations.
 However remember that there would a terminating
-**`'`** mark originally intended to enclose the user input value would not be dangling.
+**`'`** mark originally intended to enclose the user input value would now be dangling.
 To overcome this issue, we terminate the current
 query with a **`;`** and pass in **`--`** which states that rest of the line is a comment.
 So this makes the query executable.

 Sending in the above payload gives us back the same result as we got orignally confirming that we are dealing with an SQLite database.